-The Group's bank balances and cash increased by approximately RMB102.3 million from approximately RMB275.9 million as at 31 December 2022 to approximately RMB378.2 million as at 31 December 2023, primarily due to (i) an increase in bank borrowing of approximately RMB46.0 million; and (ii) an increase of advance payments of property management fees made by customers and an increase in management fee received resulted from an increase in number of projects under management from 291 in 2022 to 335 in 2023.
+The Group's bank balances and cash decreased from approximately RMB378.2 million as at 31 December 2023 to approximately RMB273.7 million as at 31 December 2024, primarily due to the consideration of approximately RMB52.3 million paid for the subsequent acquisition of 30% equity interest in Sichuan Wansheng Property Service Co., Ltd. ("Sichuan Wansheng"), and the payment of deposits to property developers or owners' committees or other third parties at the beginning of entering into contracts for property management services.
 Our cash and cash equivalents are denominated in RMB and HKD.
 The Group's financial position remained solid.
-As at 31 December 2023, the Group's net current assets increased from approximately RMB60.9 million as at 31 December 2022 to approximately RMB142.6 million as at 31 December 2022.
-1.07 times), which was mainly due to a decrease of other payables arising from settlement of consideration payables for acquisitions of Chongqing Xinlongxin and Guiyang Xinglong.
-The Group has a borrowings of approximately RMB55.0 million as at 31 December 2023 (2022: approximately RMB12.1 million were pledged for a borrowings of RMB4.0 million.
+The Group's net current assets decreased from approximately RMB142.6 million as at 31 December 2023 to approximately RMB116.5 million as at 31 December 2024.
+As at 31 December 2024, the Group's current ratio was approximately 1.13 times (31 December 2023: 1.18 times), which was mainly due to the increase in costs and expenses resulted from the increase in the number of projects under management from 335 in 2023 to 394 in 2024.
+The Group has borrowings of approximately RMB82.9 million as at 31 December 2024 (2023: approximately RMB55.0 million) which certain of the Group's investment properties of approximately RMB36.5 million were pledged for borrowings of RMB21.5 million.